Lemintex/C-3D/README.md

 # C-3D
 ## What is C-3D
-C-3D is a 3D rendering engine using as few libraries as possible, meaning no OpenGL or Vulcan for easy rendering.
+C-3D is a 3D rendering engine using few libraries, meaning no OpenGL or Vulcan for easy rendering.
 I did this as a challenge and to allow me to gain a better undersanding of the rendering pipeline.

 ## Features
 C-3D has the following features: